EasyJet: Customer issues

 In July 2011, the airline tried to refuse the carriage of a boy with muscular dystrophy because he had an electric wheelchair.
 In separate incidents in 2012, paralympians received similar treatment, and a French court found the airline guilty of three counts of disability discrimination.
 In January 2017, the company was fined €60,000 by another French court because it had refused to allow a disabled passenger to the board in 2010; the company cited security concerns and internal regulations but said it would not appeal against the ruling.

 In September 2013, a passenger who sent a tweet complaining about the airline after his flight was delayed said he was initially told he would not be allowed to board the aircraft because of the posting.

 On 27 August 2020, the airline was sued by a woman over discriminatory concerns.
 The woman had been asked to switch seats twice in a row, to accommodate two ultra-Orthodox Jewish men.

+On 18 August 2023, a blind couple stated the airline "refused" to assist them with booking tickets after a missed previous flight, stating they must book online and "told [them] they couldn't help us".
+The airline offered an apology and Swissport and ABM who provided passenger assistance service on behalf of the airline that day said they are both "looking into this".

 European AOC

 Following the UK's referendum vote to leave the European Union, EasyJet announced a plan to establish an Air Operator Certificate (AOC) in another EU member state.
 This will secure the flying rights of the 30% of EasyJet's network that remains wholly within and between EU states, excluding the UK.
-EasyJet expects a one-off cost of around £10 million over two years with up to £5 million incurred in the 2017 financial year.
+EasyJet expected a one-off cost of around £10 million over two years with up to £5 million incurred in the 2017 financial year.
 The primary driver of the cost is the re-registering of aircraft in an EU AOC jurisdiction.
 In July 2017, EasyJet announced that it has applied for, and was subsequently granted by the Ministry of Transport, an Austrian Air Operator Certificate (AOC) and operating permit, thereby establishing EasyJet Europe.
-The new airline is headquartered in Vienna and will allow EasyJet to continue operating flights across and within European countries after the UK leaves the EU.
+The new airline is headquartered in Vienna, allowing EasyJet to continue operating flights across and within European countries following the UK's withdrawal from the EU.
 The first aircraft, an Airbus A320, was re-registered as OE-IVA.

 EasyJet announced that the transition would result in no job losses in the UK, as the staff to be employed by EasyJet Europe are already based in the EU27.
 EasyJet UK staff would continue to be based in Luton.
 The group will thus comprise three airlines, EasyJet UK, EasyJet Europe, and EasyJet Switzerland, all of which are owned by EasyJet plc, which is itself EU owned and controlled, listed on the London Stock Exchange, and based in the UK.
 In May 2018, EasyJet confirmed that it was very close to achieving the required majority EU27 share ownership and that the UK government will nevertheless continue to consider it as a UK airline.